datatrail-jhu/01_chromebookintro/manuscript/06_working_offline.md

 # Working offline

-Chromebooks are primarily meant to be used with an internet connection.
+Chromebooks are primarily meant to be used with an Internet connection.
 This is because most of the software you are using is through an Internet browser.
-So you will want to make sure you have internet access when you are working on your Chromebook whenever possible.
+So you will want to make sure you have Internet access when you are working on your Chromebook whenever possible.

-But sometimes you won't have access to the internet.
+But sometimes you won't have access to the Internet.
 Fortunately, some of the Chromebook Apps and functionality are available offline.
-You can use these to work when you can't get an internet connection.
+You can use these to work when you can't get an Internet connection.
 Then your changes will appear online when you reconnect.

 ### Google Drive

 As we discussed in a previous section, the _Files_ App shows files both from your Google Drive and in a "Downloads" folder.
-All the files in your "Downloads" folder are saved directly on your Chromebook and are available even if you aren't connected to the internet.
+All the files in your "Downloads" folder are saved directly on your Chromebook and are available even if you aren't connected to the Internet.
 But you can also store files on your Google Drive.
 The advantage of Google Drive is that all your files are stored online.
-This means they won't be lost if you lose your Chromebook and will be accessible from any internet connected computer.
+This means they won't be lost if you lose your Chromebook and will be accessible from any Internet connected computer.
 However, sometimes when you don't have access to the Internet you may want to access your files offline.

 You can make Google Drive files available offline on your Chromebook.
 To do so you need to open the Google Drive App on your Chromebook.
 You can find the Google Drive App by opening the apps using the launcher button and clicking on the Google Drive icon.